 Global government bonds rallied strongly in February as the market anticipates central banks will act as a result of the coronavirus spread throughout the globe.
 The expected slowdown in economic activity means that central banks will likely cut interest rates, which has resulted in this strong positive performance for the bond market.

-UK equity markets were not immune to the global sell-off as they tumbled to multi year lows: the FTSE 100 down 8.98% and the FTSE 250 and All Share Indices shedding 8.51% and 8.89% respectively.
+UK equity markets were not immune to the global sell-off as they tumbled to multi year lows: the UK top 100 companies down 8.98% and the top 250 and all UK indices shedding 8.51% and 8.89% respectively.
 All sectors of the main market fell sharply with the biggest detractors being the Energy, Financial and Consumer Staple stocks.
 Sterling weakened 2.9% against the US dollar over the month.

 The UK Manufacturing Purchasing Managers Index (“PMI”) came in at 51.7, narrowly below an estimated 51.9 but beating the prior month’s figure of 50.
 The reading indicated the fastest rate of activity in the manufacturing sector in nearly a year, bolstered by the largest increase of new work orders for eleven months on the back of a continued recovery in a more certain political environment.
 Overseas demand fell for the fourth consecutive month, mainly attributed to the Covid-19 outbreak in Asia.
 Supply chain and vendor delivery times were also negatively impacted due the ongoing contagion threat.
 Ending on a more positive note, the level of business optimism was at a nine month high as the sector looked to new investment, product launches and improving market conditions.